lzhengchun/BraggNN/README.md

 # Import a pre-trained model
 ```
 model  = BraggNN(imgsz=, fcsz=) # should use the same argu as it in the training.
 mdl_fn = 'mdl-it%10000.pth'
 model.load_state_dict(torch.load(mdl_fn, map_location=torch.device('cpu')))
 ```

 ## Data preparaion

-You need to crop the peaks with the patch size you used to when train the model.
+* You need to crop the peaks with the patch size you used to when train the model.
 As described in the paper, we using Connected-component labeling algorithm to get all individaul peaks and then crop it based on the maixma location.
 The cropped patch will be the input of the model.
+* Thus, the current design doesnot support overlapped peaks.

 ## run model to estimate peak center